GrayWolf64/gmod-optics/README.md

-Used IBM Plex fonts. https://github.com/IBM/plex
+Used Times New Roman fonts.